We use cookies to help improve your experience on our website.

 We have established an Internal Audit Department to pursue the achievement of the Group’s management objectives effectively.
 With the object of ensuring the proper duties under the internal control system, the Internal Audit Department conducts internal audits for the Group.
 The department submits its internal audit activity plan and reports the outcomes to the Chairman & CEO, the President & COO, the directors in charge, and the Board of Directors.
 It also shares information with our accounting auditor and the Audit & Supervisory Board members to cooperate with them.

-Support for Outside Directors and Audit & Supervisory Board Members
+Support System for Outside Directors and Audit & Supervisory Board Members

 Nomination and Remuneration Advisory Committee